htcondor/htcondor/docs/version-history/development-release-series-87.rst

 -  VM universe jobs are now given time to shutdown after a power-off signal when they are evicted gracefully. :ticket:`6705`
--  The ``NETWORK_HOSTNAME`` configuration parameter can now be set to a fully-qualified hostname that’s an alias of one of the machine’s interfaces. :ticket:`6702`
+-  The ``NETWORK_HOSTNAME`` configuration parameter can now be set to a fully-qualified hostname that's an alias of one of the machine's interfaces. :ticket:`6702`
 -  Added a new tool, *condor_now*, which tries to run the specified job now.
 You specify two jobs that you own from the same *condor_schedd*: the now-job and the vacate-job.
-The latter is immediately vacated; after the vacated job terminates, if the *condor_schedd* still has the claim to the vacated job’s slot (and it usually will), the *condor_schedd* will immediately start the now-job on that slot.
+The latter is immediately vacated; after the vacated job terminates, if the *condor_schedd* still has the claim to the vacated job's slot (and it usually will), the *condor_schedd* will immediately start the now-job on that slot.
 The now-job must be idle and the vacate-job must be running.
-If you’re a queue super-user, the jobs must have the same owner, but that owner doesn’t have to be you. :ticket:`6659`
+If you're a queue super-user, the jobs must have the same owner, but that owner doesn't have to be you. :ticket:`6659`
 -  HTCondor now supports backfill while draining.
 You may now use the *condor_drain* command, or configure the *condor_defrag* daemon, to set a different ``START`` expression for the duration of the